Video: Doctors perform UAE's first heart-double lung transplant

 The team of surgeons led by Ahmad and Badiwala connected the patient to the heart-lung bypass machine, removed her diseased heart and lungs, and implanted the new organs which started working very well immediately.

-The surgery adds to the hospital's record of "more than 700 transplants, including 47 lung transplants and 23 heart transplants," the media office added it a post on X.
+The surgery adds to the hospital's record of "more than 700 transplants, including 47 lung transplants and 23 heart transplants," Abu Dhabi Media Office said on X.

-"Abu Dhabi has experienced a consistent increase in organ transplant procedures, exceeding 800 operations by the end of 2023, contributing to saving and improving the lives of many patients,” Dr. Rashed Obaid Alsuwaidi, the Executive Director of the Healthcare Workforce Planning Sector at the Department of Health said.
+"Abu Dhabi has experienced a consistent increase in organ transplant procedures, exceeding 800 operations by the end of 2023, contributing to saving and improving the lives of many patients,” Dr Rashed Obaid Alsuwaidi, executive director for the healthcare workforce planning sector at the Department of Health said.

 ALSO READ: